peterkuma/ccbrowse/README.md

 cd repo
 ```

-This will create a directory containing the profile specification and
+This will create a directory containing a profile specification, a
-directories where layers and cache will be stored.
-Next, you have to import
+configuration file, file reference database, tile storage and cache.
+Next, you
-data to display.
-Download CALIPSO Level 1B product HDF files from [NASA
+have to import data to be displayed.
+Download CALIPSO Level 1B product HDF files
-Earthdata](https://earthdata.nasa.gov) or CloudSat 2B-GEOPROF product HDF-EOS2
+from [NASA Earthdata](https://earthdata.nasa.gov) or CloudSat 2B-GEOPROF
-files from [CloudSat DPC](https://www.cloudsat.cira.colostate.edu).
-Next, choose
+product HDF-EOS2 files from [CloudSat
-the primary satellite in `profile.json`:
+DPC](https://www.cloudsat.cira.colostate.edu).
+Choose the primary satellite in
+`profile.json`:

 ```json
     "primary": "calipso"